ldtteam/ChatChain/README.md

-# DiscordianServer
+# ChatChainServer
-The central server side of the Discordian framework.
+The central server side of the ChatChain framework.

-## DiscordianNetwork
+## ChatChainNetwork
-The discordian network is a WebSocket based communication system.
-Its DiscordianConnect library can be used to connect any library to the the network.
+The ChatChain network is a WebSocket based communication system.
+Its ChatChainConnect library can be used to connect any library to the the network.

 ## Dependencies:
 * .NetCore 2.1 - Preview 2